-Can the Courts assist landowners in the battle against Japanese Knotweed?
+Can the courts assist landowners in the battle against Japanese Knotweed?
 We look at two recent cases.

 Williams & Waistell v Network Rail Infrastructure Ltd

-In the Autumn 2017 edition of Housebuilder, we reported on the landmark case of Williams & Waistell v Network Rail Infrastructure Ltd. The decision meant that landowners now face potential liability in nuisance to adjoining landowners for the presence of Japanese Knotweed on their land.
+We previously reported on the landmark case of Williams & Waistell v Network Rail Infrastructure Ltd. The decision meant that landowners now face potential liability in nuisance to adjoining landowners for the presence of Japanese Knotweed on their land.
 In Williams, the County Court held that Japanese Knotweed on Network Rail’s land interfered with the claimants’ enjoyment of their own land and was therefore an actionable nuisance.
 The claimants were awarded damages for diminution in value of their properties and for the cost of a treatment package for the ferocious weed.

 Network Rail appealed the decision, but the Court of Appeal dismissed their appeal in a decision published on 3 July 2018.
 The decision confirms that landowners can be liable to neighbours for Japanese Knotweed on their land.
 The Court of Appeal’s decision is significant as the judgment will now be binding on the lower Courts.